Connecting Every Family to a Healthy Future

-Illuminate Colorado is partnering with Family Connects International® to begin to bring FREE home visiting to all families with newborns in Colorado.
+Illuminate Colorado is partnering with Family Connects International® to begin to bring home visiting to all families with newborns in Colorado, at no cost to parents!
 Family Connects Colorado, a new program of Illuminate Colorado, has the potential to impact every baby born in Colorado.

 Illuminate Colorado is currently working in Boulder and Eagle counties to begin to offer Family Connects to all families in these areas starting in late 2022 and Denver and Jefferson counties in early 2023.

-Family Connects – coming soon to Colorado – is an evidence-based model and successfully demonstrated program that connects parents of newborns to the community resources they need through postpartum nurse home visits.
+Family Connects is an evidence-based model and successfully demonstrated program that connects parents of newborns to the community resources they need through postpartum nurse home visits.

 - Baby weight check